 Myth Buster: “Healthgrades is only for medical procedures, not cosmetic surgery.”
 Rubbish.
 Healthgrades drives substantial traffic for cosmetic procedures, especially for patients seeking surgeons with hospital privileges and strong medical credentials.
 Don’t neglect this platform just because you primarily do elective procedures.

-Vitals.com flies under the radar, but honestly, it’s a sleeper hit for patient acquisition.
+Vitals.com flies under the radar, but it’s a sleeper hit for patient acquisition.
 The platform’s “Patients’ Choice” and “Compassionate Doctor” awards carry surprising weight with potential patients, especially older demographics who value bedside manner alongside surgical skill.

 What if you could double your consultation bookings without spending a penny on ads?
 That’s exactly what happened to a Pasadena surgeon who optimised his ASPS profile with procedure-specific content and patient testimonials.
 The key was treating the profile as a conversion tool, not just a credential display.

-Review Velocity and Distribution
+Review velocity and distribution

 Key Insight: Studies show that patients are 4x more likely to leave a review when asked at specific milestone moments in their recovery.
 Time your requests strategically, not randomly.